Skip to main content

 Level 3: 0/1 1/3 1/2 2/3 1/1 3/2 2/1 3/1 1/0

-Reducing fractions uses GCD.
-The GCD algorithm is:
+Reducing fractions requires GCD.
+The algorithm is Euclid’s, from around 300 BCE:

 T gcd(T a, T b) {